 Memorial Day originated after the American Civil War (1861–1865), which claimed more American lives than any other conflict.
 It was initially called Decoration Day — a reference to the practice of decorating soldiers’ graves with flowers.
 The holiday was officially proclaimed a national holiday in 1868 by General John A. Logan of the Grand Army of the Republic.

 Memorial Day is sometimes confused with Veterans Day (November 11th).
-The key difference: Memorial Day honours those who died in military service, while Veterans Day honours all who have served, living or deceased.
+The key difference: Memorial Day honors those who died in military service, while Veterans Day honors all who have served, living or deceased.